Supporting active journeys to school

 Some schools now prohibit parking outside the premises, so remember to park legally, safely and do not leave the engine running whilst parked.

-Tips and advice to help you walk, cycle or scoot to school
+Tips and advice to help you walk, cycle, scoot or wheel to school

-Before setting off on your active school run it’s important to plan ahead and identify a suitable route to school with your children.
-Walk it, cycle it or scoot it with your child and be mindful of potential hazards.
-Often the quickest route to school is not the safest!
+Before setting off on your active school run it’s important to plan ahead and identify a suitable route to school with your children Often the quickest route to school is not the safest so do be aware of the potential hazards when travelling with children.
 Check out our map of the existing cycle networks across Bournemouth, Christchurch and Poole.

 We are working hard to provide safer, more direct routes for people walking, cycling and scooting, but in the meantime, here are some suggestions for planning your journey.